Advikgupta23/OPACOS/README.md

 To Run OPACOS it is quite straightforward (although more streamline process is available in the next section).
 To run OPACOS we need to do follow the following steps:

 - Generate the stars in Milky Way galaxy using GALAXIA.
-To do that go inside GalaxiaData folder that must have been created as mention in GALAXIA doxumentation.
-Then go to Examples and open **myparameterfile** in it.
+To do that go inside **GalaxiaData** folder that must have been created as mention in GALAXIA documentation.
+Then go to **Examples** and open **myparameterfile** in it.
 Once it is open set the location of the center of the cone that you want to simulate the stars in along with the area that you are interested in.
-- Make sure that the circular patch option is selected instead of all sky survey in **myparameter** file.
+- Make sure that the circular patch option is selected instead of all sky survey in **myparameterfile** .
-- After setting that run ```galaxia -r myparameterfile``` command in terminal inside the Examples folder to generate stars of galaxy which is stored in **galaxy1.ebf** file.
+- After setting that run ```galaxia -r myparameterfile``` command in terminal inside the Examples folder to generate stars of our galaxy which are stored in **galaxy1.ebf** file.
-- Now you need to go to the main folder where you downloaded OPACOS and run:
+- Now you need to go to the main OPACOS directory and run:

   ```python galaxy1.py```